 Response: Archival research, field work and consultation with the State Historic Preservation Officer (SHPO), have been conducted in accordance with the National Historic Preservation Act, as amended; the Archeological and Historic Preservation Act, as amended and EO 11593.
-Consultation between the SHPO and other concerned parties commenced on June 28, 2005 stating a Phase I Cultural Resources Survey was necessary.
-A letter dated August 16, 2005 was received from the SHPO concurring with the Corps determinations on four sites within the project area and that the project will not affect historic properties included in or eligible for inclusion in the National Register of Historic Places.
 The project will be consistent with the goals of this chapter.
-A new SHPO letter is being coordinated for the alternatives within the Environmental Assessment this proposed project.
+A new SHPO letter is being coordinated for the alternatives within the Environmental Assessment for this proposed project.
 The project will not have an adverse effect on any historic properties included in or potentially eligible for inclusion in the National Register of Historic places.
 Conditions to protect undiscovered resources will be implemented as follows: Language will be included in construction contract specifications outlining the steps to be taken in the event that undiscovered historical properties are encountered.
-An informational training session, developed by a professional archaeologist, will be conducted for the contractor's personnel to explain what kinds of archaeological/cultural materials might be encountered during construction of the impoundment, and the steps to be taken in the event these materials are encountered.
+An informational training session, developed by a professional archaeologist, will be conducted for the contractor's personnel to explain what kinds of archaeological/cultural materials might be encountered during construction, and the steps to be taken in the event these materials are encountered.
 A professional archaeologist will conduct periodic monitoring of the project area during construction to determine if activities are impacting unanticipated cultural resources.
 The proposed action is consistent with these Acts.
 Historic preservation compliance will be completed to meet all responsibilities under Chapter 267.